jimporter/mike/README.md

 mkultra delete [version-or-alias]...
 ```

-If you'd like to completely wipe your docs branch, just run
+If you'd like to completely wipe the contents of your docs branch, just run
 `mkultra delete --all`.

 ### Listing Docs